rkzn/open-api-docs/docs/protocol-buffers.md

 # Protocol Buffers

-Protocol buffers or Protobuf is language- and platform-neutral, extensible mechanism for serializing structured data, a way of encoding structured data in an efficient yet extensible format.
+Protocol Buffers or Protobuf is language- and platform-neutral, extensible mechanism for serializing structured data, a way of encoding structured data in an efficient yet extensible format.

-You define how you want your data to be structured once, then you use special generated source code to easily write and read your structured data to and from a variety of data streams and using a variety of languages.
+With Protocol Buffers you define how you want your data to be structured once, then you use a specially generated source code to easily write and read your structured data to and from a variety of data streams and using a variety of languages.

 You specify how you want the information you're serializing to be structured by defining protocol buffer message types in .proto files.